Digital-Preservation-Finland/dpres-siptools/README.rst

 Install the required software with command::

     pip install -r requirements_github.txt

+You might need "openssl-devel" package installed in your system for M2Crypto.

 Optional: To make digital object validation possible, install the validation software listed in dpres-ipt README file,
 see: https://github.com/Digital-Preservation-Finland/dpres-ipt